GustaGitHub/GustaGitHub/README.md

 ## About me
 - 👨‍💻 Hi, I'm Gustavo Ribeiro, a simple web developer JR
+- 🌄 I live in Brazil.
 - 🏫 graduanting in systems analysis and development
 - 📚 I'm always looking to improve my knowledge in IT